PandeCode/dotnix/README.md

 > Very much a WIP

-Building the iso fails locally so git commits beging with "build-iso" trigger and action that build the iso.
-The iso genetated is about 3.7GB and github releases have a max filesize of 2GB.
+The iso genetated is about 3GB+ and github releases have a max filesize of 2GB.
 So I split the iso into compatibale sizes using a prefix of ISO*PART*.

 Download the files(curl, wget, axel, Direct Download)

-Use cat in a POSIX compliant shell with glob support(or a manual ref).
+Use cat in a shell with glob support(or a manual ref).

 ```bash
 cat ISO_PART_* > nixiso.iso